-Acknowledgements.
-We thank Ze-Pei Cian, Abhinav Deshpande and Yixu Wang for useful discussions.
-This works was supported by ARO W911NF-15-1-0397, National Science Foundation QLCI grant OMA-2120757, AFOSR-MURI FA9550-19-1-0399, Department of Energy QSA program, and the Simons Foundation.
+We thank Ze-Pei Cian, Abhinav Deshpande, Yixu Wang, and an anonymous referee for useful feedback.
+This work was supported by ARO W911NF-15-1-0397, National Science Foundation QLCI Grant No. OMA-2120757, AFOSR-MURI FA9550-19-1-0399, Department of Energy QSA program, and the Simons Foundation.
 D.H. acknowledges financial support from the U.S. Department of Defense through a QuICS Hartree fellowship.
+M.H. thanks ETH Zurich for the hospitality during the conclusion of this work.